-- Relevance to scientific knowledge in Natural Resources and its sustainable use to reach the Development
+- Relevance to scientific knowledge in the field of natural resources and sustainable development;

-- Follows appropriate ethical guidelines, especially as concerns plagiarism
+- Follows appropriate ethical guidelines, especially with regards to plagiarism.

-- Methodology: Materials and methods appropriate and adequately described.
+- Data and Methodology: Data and methods are appropriate and adequately described.
 Sound experimental design.

-- Formal Aspects: Correct language, Title and summary sufficiently informative.
+- Formal Aspects: Correct language.
+Title and summary sufficiently informative.
 References properly cited.
-Adherence to usual and consistent nomenclature.
+Adherence to common and consistent nomenclature.

-Language correction is not part of the peer review process, but referees are encouraged to suggest corrections of language and style to the manuscript.
-In the final round, the Editor will check matters of linguistic and stylistic correctness, and may suggest or apply corrections at this point.
+Language correction is not part of the peer review process, but reviewers are encouraged to suggest corrections of language and style to the manuscript.
+In the final round, the Editor will check matters of linguistic and stylistic correctness, and may suggest or apply corrections.

 Submitting a revised version: The preferred method of indicating changes is Microsoft Word's “Track Changes” feature.
 Video tutorial HERE

 - Authors: all the changes made in the manuscript must appear in the document using the M.S.-word tool "track changes".
 The response to the previous report should be as specific as possible, and directly address each of the points raised by the editor and/or referee.